-Similar to Texas, Delta-8 THC is legal in Kentucky thanks to a judge’s temporary injunction filed in February 2022.
+Delta-8 THC is legal in Kentucky thanks to a judge’s permanent injunction filed in August 2022.

 But there’s a Senate Bill that will ban delta 8 if passed.
 Read on for a closer look at delta 8 legality in Kentucky.

 If you want to buy high-quality delta 8 THC products, we recommend Extract Labs.
 It’s a transparent brand that provides up-to-date potency and contaminant third-party lab test results, which are crucial for getting a safe and effective delta 8 product.